appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

     ```
 - **onData** `Function` [optional]
     gets triggered after data changes, which returns an object with these properties: `results`, `streamResults`, `loadMore`, `base` & `triggerClickAnalytics`.
+- **onResultStats** `Function` [optional]
+    gets triggered after stats changes, which returns an object with these properties:
+    - `totalResults` - Total number of results found
+    - `totalPages` - Total number of pages found based on current page size
+    - `currentPage` - Current page number for which data is being rendered
+    - `displayedResults` - Number of results displayed in current view
+    - `time` - Time taken to find total results
 ## Demo

 <br />